Hiring and Growth

 • Representations: This means that both parties are authorized and empowered to enter into the agreement and that doing so doesn’t infringe on anyone’s rights.

-• Indemnification: The company will not be held liable for anything bad that happens when the contractor is performing the work.
+• Indemnification: This covers that company will not be held liable for anything bad that happens when the contractor is performing the work, which includes any claims, damages, liabilities, losses, expenses, and costs that arise from the services or the results of the services that the contractor provides.

-• Confidentiality: This is where you spell out that the contractor is not to share anything related to the work they are doing, or any of your company’s proprietary information they may learn with anyone for any reason.
+• Confidentiality: This is where you spell out that the contractor is not to share anything related to the work they are doing through a non-disclosure clause (you may even want to send them a separate NDA, which stands for non-disclosure agreement ), or any of your company’s proprietary information they may learn with anyone for any reason.

-• Miscellaneous provisions: In this area, you can mention if the agreement supersedes any previous agreements, how it can be amended if needed, how it’s governed by the laws of which state, what happens if the contractor needs any licenses or permits for the work, if they should have their own liability insurance, who and where notices related to the agreement should be delivered to, and so on.
+• Miscellaneous provisions: In this area, you can mention if the agreement supersedes any previous agreements, how it can be amended if needed, how it’s construed in accordance with the governing laws of the state involved, what happens if the contractor needs any licenses or permits for the work, who and where notices related to the agreement should be delivered to, and so on.

 Now that you’ve got all the crucial ingredients, you can simply wrap it up with places for both parties to sign and date the agreement.

 You should now feel like you have a solid grasp of how to spin up an agreement that shines.
-Because the document you create will enable your contractor to do fabulous work, feel protected, and rest assured knowing that the two of you see eye to eye (and page to page).
+As with all legal matters, it’s always a good idea to consult with a lawyer for advice to ensure that your contracts serve your business well.
+The document you create will also enable your contractor to do fabulous work, feel protected, and rest assured knowing that the two of you see eye to eye (and page to page).

 Back to top